python_tuples

 Snippet from Wikipedia: Tuple

-Tuple may be formally defined from ordered pairs by recurrence by starting from ordered pairs; indeed, an n-tuple can be identified with the ordered pair of its (n − 1) first elements and its nth element.
+An n-tuple can be formally defined as the image of a function that has the set of the n first natural numbers as its domain.
+Tuples may be also defined from ordered pairs by a recurrence starting from ordered pairs; indeed, an n-tuple can be identified with the ordered pair of its (n − 1) first elements and its nth element.

 In computer science, tuples come in many forms.
 Most typed functional programming languages implement tuples directly as product types, tightly associated with algebraic data types, pattern matching, and destructuring assignment.
 Many programming languages offer an alternative to tuples, known as record types, featuring unordered elements accessed by label.
 A few programming languages combine ordered tuple product types and unordered record types into a single construct, as in C structs and Haskell records.
 Relational databases may formally identify their rows (records) as tuples.